 Being an 'athlete', in the context of Jordan, implies that he is capable of excelling in all sports.
 In the right environment, perhaps he would have made a fine soccer player but the education would have needed to start at 6 or 7 years of age.

-A number of years ago, both Ronaldo (the real one) and Michael Owen, two of the fastest players in the game made a huge impact on the soccer scene, scoring many memorable goals.They had a similar quality in that they were nearly as fast on the ball as they were off the ball.
+A number of years ago, both Ronaldo and Michael Owen, two of the fastest players in the game made a huge impact on the soccer scene, scoring many memorable goals.They had a similar quality in that they were nearly as fast on the ball as they were off the ball.
 Ronaldo had more variety in his game than Owen.
 Both had to modify their game as they became older.
-The reason for this is that most opponents they played knew the way they played and adjusted to them tactically, reducing their threat as France did to Brazil in 1998.
+The reason for this is that most opponents they played knew the way they played and adjusted to them tactically, reducing their threat as France did to Ronaldo and Brazil in 1998.

-Rivaldo, Figo and Zidane were recognized as the best players in the world a all 3 of them winning the World Player of the year award 4 years in a row.
+Rivaldo, Figo and Zidane were recognized as the best players in the world, all 3 of them winning the World Player of the year award 4 consecutive years.
 None of them were considered physically fast.
 In fact Zidane and Figo both publicly stated that they were physically 'slow' players.
 Zidane admired Francescoli as a player and commented that he always wanted to have the speed that Francescoli had I'm certain that Francescoli wouldnt have minded having some of Zidanes attributes either!
 However, few could argue their pace on the ball and their ability to mesmerize players on the dribble with the drop of a shoulder, or a stepover here and there to shake a defender while they surveyed their options.
 All of them read the game exceptionally well, have tremendous first touch, change of pace and direction on the ball, possessed the art of deception and displayed a mastery of the ball bordering perfection.
 None were spectacular goalscorers but all could change the game with a deft touch or flick.

 Other players such as Juan Roman Riquelme of Argentina, voted best player in South America, was a player in the mold of Zidane and Figo.
 He could elude faster opponents with a glance, a drop of a shoulder, a hesitation movement or arm gesture.
 He could use his teammates as decoys to throw his opponents off balance or play a sublime no-look pass that deceives even the most alert and speedy defender.
 His explosiveness on the ball is speed that can only be practiced moving and sprinting with the ball.
 Even the slowest of sprinters can wrong foot the fastest defender.
 The speed of the mind and the ability to read the game as well as art of deception, the ability to change pace and direction are far more important.
 This is all determined by how well a player and team can read the game, i.e. their anticipation skills and preparedness for the upcoming movements and possibilities that may result in a play or action.
 Reading the game can best be learned through constantly playing games (informal or formal) and not in a gymnasium or a track where the fabricated and unrealistic environment doesn't lend itself to realistic competition, i.e. a player can develop speed by simply playing (provided they are being corrected and taught by peers and coaches).
 This equates to pilots who are competent in a simulator but cannot handle the pressures of actual flight or medical school students who have operated on cadavers but 'fall apart' in the operating room.